Concussion Treatment

 Physiotherapy for Acute Concussions

-Physiotherapy for Post-Concussion Syndrome
+Physiotherapy for Persistent Post-Concussion Symptoms

 What is a concussion?

-A concussion can occur in any of these situations:
+• A concussion can occur in any of these situations:

 • A direct impact of the head against a stationary object, such as a fall resulting in the head hitting the ground